arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ![Analog inputs on the Opta](assets/opta-analog-inputs.png)

+Now let's try a sketch that will read the analog inputs on the Opta.
+The inputs can operate in a range between 0 and 10V.
+The max voltage managed by the microcontroller is 3V.
+This maximum voltage needs to be put into relationship with the maximum resolution factor that we want to chose which can be selected within a range between 16bit (65535) and 12bit (4095).
+To get and display the proper voltage value read by the input, we need to convert the value read by the analogRead function that we will use below, applying a rescaling factor which is 0.3 determined by the internal voltage divider.
-Now lets try a sketch that will read the analog inputs on the Opta.
-The sketch can read between 0-12V, keep that in mind when connecting power to the device.
-The voltage that is read by the microcontroller is proportional and rescaled with a factor of 0.3 in the sketch.
-The resolution is up to 16bit (65535), at 12bit (4095).
-The sketch will read the inputs on the analog pins A0, A1 and A2.
-Then printing the result in the serial monitor.
+The sketch will read the inputs on the analog pins A0, A1 and A2 and then print the result in the serial monitor.

 ```arduino
 void setup() {